vlipco-archive/osx-dotfiles/Readme.md

 Vlipco's dotfiles for Mac OS X
 ================

 This repository is intended to cloned as `.dotfiles` if your user's home.
-It contains shared dotfiles and conventions to help you keep your home in order with the help of [rcm](https://github.com/thoughtbot/rcm)
+It contains shared dotfiles and conventions to help you keep your home in order with the help of [rcm](https://github.com/thoughtbot/rcm).

+Tested to work with Mavericks.

 ## What's included